Football hooliganism: High-profile incidents (2000s–present)

-2010s

 On 19 March 2010 in a bar in Rosario, the ex-leader of the Newell's Old Boys barra brava (Roberto "Pimpi" Camino) was fatally shot.
 Camino and his sub-group led the barra brava from 2002 to 2009, when they were expelled from it due to their defeat at the hands of another sub-group, which currently dominates La Hinchada Más Popular, the barra brava of Newell's Old Boys.
 Some members of the now main sub-group are the suspects of the murder, and the bar's owners are suspected of helping them.

 In the early morning of 4 July 2010 (the next day of the match between Argentina and Germany for quarter-finals of the 2010 FIFA World Cup) in Cape Town, South Africa, there was a fight between some members of the barras bravas of Independiente and Boca Juniors.
 During the brawl, one member of the Boca Juniors barra brava lost consciousness after being brutally beaten by the Independiente fanatics.
 He was admitted to a hospital in the city and died there on 5 July.

-From 1924 to 2010, there were 245 deaths related to Argentine football, excluding the 300 dead in Peru in 1964.

 On 14 May 2015, in the second leg of the 2015 Copa Libertadores round of 16 match between River Plate and Boca Juniors at La Bombonera, hooligans sprayed a substance which irritated River Plate players' eyes, and the game was suspended.
 CONMEBOL opened up disciplinarily proceedings against Boca Juniors on the incident and were later disqualified from the tournament two days later.
 River Plate would later advance to the quarterfinals and eventually, win the tournament.